jamesjingqili/Lipschitz_Continuous_Reachability_Learning/README.md

 ## Lipschitz Continuous Reachability Learning (LCRL)

+This is a repo for learning trustworthy reachability sets of high-dimensional nonlinear systems using a newly proposed Lipschitz continuous reachability value function.

 # Introduction

-This is a repo for learning trustworthy reachability sets of high-dimensional nonlinear systems using deep RL

 We proposed a new reach-avoid value function, which is Lipschitz continuous, and its Bellman equation is a contraction mapping.
 Our method does not need to anneal the time discount factor to 1, which is commonly used in prior works.
 We also introduce two post-learning reach-avoid set certification methods for verifying if a set of states is within the ground truth reach-avoid set.